Lumieducation/H5P-Nodejs-library/docs/architecture.md

 ## General overview

-A final H5P web-application consists of four components, which communicate between each other:
+A H5P web-application using this library consists of four components, which communicate between each other:

 1. This library on the server-side (in yellow below)
 2. Your server (implementation of the interfaces of this library + other endpoints, in blue below)